 Radio Environment within Factories

-It is true that wireless commutations are not always difficult everywhere in factories.
+Wireless commutations are not always difficult everywhere in factories.
 However, we have to consider that some applications require high-reliable, low-latency and low-jitter data transmission compared with other application in other places like offices and homes in general.
-Furthermore, the measurement results have revealed that some factories are facing difficulties coming from (a) severe environment for wireless communications, and/or (b) existence of uncoordinated and independent systems in the same space.
+Furthermore, the measurement results show that some factories are facing difficulties due to (a) severe environment for wireless communications, and/or (b) existence of uncoordinated and independent systems in the same space.

 (a) The Severe Environment for Wireless Communications

-There are two source of impairment to radio signal within the factory environment that cause unpredictable variations to channel capacity, namely:
+There are two sources of impairment to radio signal within the factory environment that cause unpredictable variations to channel capacity, namely:

 Fluctuation of signal strength

-Noises
+Electromagnetic interference

-As follows are examples of such impairments observed within the factory environment.
+Followings are examples of such impairments observed within the factory environment.

 Example of Fluctuation of signal Strength:

 The layout of the environment for which measurements are made is shown in the Figure 3 below.
-Master and slave transceivers were located in LOS condition and there was no blockage during measurement.
+Master and slave transceivers were located and there was no blockage by a vehicle, human body and any other objects in the line between the master and slave transceivers during measurement.